ztrevah/media_player/README.txt

 The application should be structured following MVC pattern

 How to use application:
-- Load the code of folder board into S32K144 via S32DS
+- Load the code of folder "board" into S32K144 via S32DS
-- Open app folder and run Makefile to compile the application and execute
+- Open "app" folder and run Makefile to compile the application and execute